ernestum/VSync/README.md

 Tip for debugging
 -----------------

-To make two Arduinos that are connected to you linux machine via USB talk to each other just type:
+To make two Arduinos that are connected to your Linux machine via USB talk to each other just type:

 `dd if=/dev/tty<ALICE> bs=1 of=/dev/tty<BOB> bs=1`